 During an attack on the American steam tanker Liebre in shallow water off North Carolina, the boat was forced to dive by a patrol vessel which then dropped a single depth charge.
 U-123 only escaped undamaged because the attack was not followed up.
 (Sources: KTB U-123)

 After sinking Gulfamerica the boat was located in shallow water by an aircraft which directed a destroyer to the position.
 At 09.17 hrs, six depth charges were dropped as U-123 was moving over the bottom at a depth of 20m, badly damaging her.
 The boat "played dead", and despite air bubbles escaping from damaged valves, no more depth charges were dropped by the destroyer, which left after an hour.
 Most of the damage could be repaired, and the boat continued the patrol.
 (Sources: KTB U-123)

 Depth charged off Finisterre by Allied escort vessels.
 Date is approximate.
 (Sources: Blair, vol 2, page 406)

 7 Nov 1943

-09.44 hrs, Bay of Biscay, inbound: the first recorded attack by a "TseTse" Mosquito aircraft (RAF Sqdn 618, pilot F/O Al Bonnett RCAF) equipped with a 57mm cannon scored a hit on the conning tower which left the boat with one dead, two wounded and unable to dive due to a hole measuring 18 x 6.5cm.
+09.44 hrs, Bay of Biscay, inbound: the first recorded attack by a 'Tsetse' aircraft (RAF Sqdn 618, pilot F/O Al Bonnett RCAF), a Mosquito with a 6pdr (57mm) antitank cannon in the nose, scored a hit on the conning tower which left the boat with one dead, two wounded and unable to dive due to a hole measuring 18 x 6.5cm (7 x 2.5 in).
 [Bootsmaat Günther Struve] (Sources: Ritschel)

 11 recorded attacks on this boat.